 Examination of communication issues in organizational settings.
 Exposure to topics such as rules, networks, leadership, and decision making as well as methods of analyzing communication problems.
-Course Information: Prerequisite(s): COMM 101 and COMM 103; and Credit or concurrent registration in COMM 102; and Credit or concurrent registration in COMM 200.
+Course Information: Some sections may be offered fully online or in a blended-online and classroom course setting.
+Consult the Schedule of Classes for the mode of instruction.
+Use of computer and internet access is required for all online and blended sections.
+A high speed connection, while not required, is strongly suggested.
+Prerequisite(s): COMM 103; and Credit or concurrent registration in COMM 102; and Credit or concurrent registration in COMM 200.